softlayer/githubio_source/content/go/Metric_Tracking_Object_services.go.md

 ---
 title: "Managing Metric Tracking Object services"
 description: "How to interact with the Metric Tracking Object services.
-Order CDN, manage mappings and other related functions"
+How to get summary and graph data."
 date: "2020-10-07"
 classes:
     - "SoftLayer_Virtual_Guest"